-The One Plan seeks to manage this issue through managing sources of diffuse discharge of contaminants (nutrients (nitrogen and phosphorous), topsoil and sediment erosion, etc) from intensive farming land uses.
+The One Plan seeks to manage this issue through managing sources of diffuse discharge of contaminants (nutrients (nitrogen and phosphorous), pathogens and sediment) from intensive farming land uses.
 In doing so, the policies are to give effect to the water quality objectives to maintain or enhance freshwater quality in order to safeguard life-supporting capacity and recognise and provide for the freshwater values (Schedule B) of the community.